2000 Standard Occupational Classification (SOC) User Guide

 and wage estimates by industry and across industries.
 For State and area data, contact the

-State Employment Security Agency for the State or States
+State Labor Market Information office for the State or States

 needed.
 For national data, and selected State data see the OES